KiruyaMomochi/wsa-kernel-build/README.md

 This Dockerfile can help you to build the WSA Kernel.

+Building the kernel on GitHub Actions takes about 30 minutes.

 ## How to build kernel?

 1. Pull the docker image: